widged/gb-elm-language/en/intro/02-module system.md

 The `Dict` in parentheses refers to the type, not the module.
 All the module-scoped values like `Dict.insert` are still available.
 You can expose multiple values and types from a module by separating them with commas inside the parentheses.
 You can find more details in [this guide](Modules, Exports, and Imports.md), but this practice in general is discouraged.
 (This is why the language forces you to type the long `exposing` keyword.)

-Elm also imports some values and types by default.
-The full list is [here](http://package.elm-lang.org/packages/elm-lang/core/latest/#default-imports), but the most important thing to know is that all of [Basics](http://package.elm-lang.org/packages/elm-lang/core/latest/Basics) is imported exposed.
-The List, Maybe, and Signal modules and types are also available to you without an explicit import.

 (source: [elm-for-js](https://github.com/elm-guides/elm-for-js/blob/master/Modules,%20Exports,%20and%20Imports.md))